A. J. Allmendinger: 2004–2006: RuSPORT

 On February 29, 2004, RuSPORT announced their entry into the Champ Car World Series, fielding two entries for Allmendinger and Michel Jourdain Jr. Around this time, Red Bull signed Allmendinger to their family of athletes.
 Allmendinger scored his first podium of the season in the Grand Prix of Vancouver.
 In the second half of the season, Allmendinger finished sixth place or higher five times, including another podium finish in Mexico City.
 Allmendinger ended the season sixth in points, winning the Roshfrans Rookie of the Year Award over Justin Wilson.

 In 2005, Wilson replaced Jourdain Jr. at RuSPORT, becoming Allmendinger's teammate.
 Throughout the season, Allmendinger finished on the podium five times, finishing runner-up in four of those podium finishes.
-In July, Allmendinger qualified pole for the first time in his Champ Car World Series career at the Grand Prix of Edmonton.
+In July, Allmendinger qualified on pole for the first time in his Champ Car World Series career at the Grand Prix of Edmonton.

 2006: Multiple wins with Forsythe

 On June 9, 2006, after four races in the season, RuSPORT announced that Allmendinger would be replaced by 2002 CART champion Cristiano da Matta, as the team believed that de Matta would be a better challenger against Sébastien Bourdais, who had swept the first four races of the season.
 Five days later, Forsythe Championship Racing announced Allmendinger as their new driver, replacing Mario Domínguez.
 In the first race with Forsythe, Allmendinger won the Grand Prix of Portland.
 Allmendinger won the next two races at the Grand Prix of Cleveland and the Grand Prix of Toronto, giving him three consecutive victories in the first three races since his departure from RuSPORT.
 Allmendinger would enter the eighth race of the season second place in the standings behind Bourdais.

-He earned two more wins during the 2006 season, winning the Grand Prix of Denver and Road America.
-Despite being 2nd in points heading into the final race of the season, Allmendinger left Champ Car before the race to accept a lucrative offer from NASCAR's Red Bull Racing Team.
+Allmendinger earned two more wins during the 2006 season, winning the Grand Prix of Denver and Road America.
+Despite being second in points heading into the final race of the season, Allmendinger left Champ Car before the race to accept a lucrative offer from NASCAR's Red Bull Racing Team.
 In 2007, Allmendinger commented that a lack of marketing and sponsorship due to the CART-IRL split played a role in him and several other open-wheel drivers moving to NASCAR, adding "it needs to be one series.
 To have all the best open-wheel drivers on this continent racing against each other, you'd hopefully get some sponsors back and get a decent TV package."